 For every champion, there's an inevitable dynasty question.

-Seattle was the best team in the NFL from beginning to end this season, and capped it with a dominant Super Bowl XLVIII victory against Denver.
+Seattle was the best team in the NFL from beginning to end this season, and capped it with a dominant Super Bowl XLVIII win against Denver.
 The roster, thanks to some great drafting and some key free-agent moves, is probably the deepest in the NFL (although San Francisco is very close).
 It is one of the youngest in the league too.
-Seattle has another year before it has to rework quarterback Russell Wilson's contract, which gives it tremendous flexibility most other teams don't have.
+Seattle has another year before it has to rework quarterback Russell Wilson's contract, which gives them tremendous flexibility most other teams just don't have.

 All of that doesn't mean Seattle will win another title next season.
 Champions need to avoid complacency.
 All teams need to get a bit lucky to win it all, avoiding a key injury or going up against a hot team on the wrong day in the playoffs.
-The Seahawks still have to battle the 49ers in their own division.
+The Seahawks still have to battle against the 49ers in their own division.
 Maybe we'd be talking about San Francisco in this space had Colin Kaepernick's pass to Michael Crabtree been a few inches longer, and not picked off at the end of the NFC championship game.

 But right now, it's impossible to put the Seahawks anywhere but the top spot in the way-too-early power rankings for the 2014 season.
 This list will change dramatically before next season begins.
-We'll see who makes significant moves in free agency, gets a few key pieces in the draft or suffers unexpected injuries.
+We'll see who makes significant moves in free agency, gets a few key pieces in the draft or suffers any unexpected injuries.
 But this is a quick glimpse at which teams are set up best right after Super Bowl XLVIII to make a run at Super Bowl XLIX.

 Here's our initial power rankings of the season, and starting Friday we'll take an in-depth look at every team's offseason outlook, one per day starting with the Houston Texans and finishing with the Seattle Seahawks, leading us into the start of free agency on March 11:

 32. Oakland Raiders